Keywords Understanding Lite

 Feature Gaps vs Competitors

-- Gamified retention loops (available in 6000 Words but absent here)
+- Spaced repetition methodology (available in Kana LS Touch but absent here)

 Key Takeaways